alexng353/fakesharex/README.md

 </details>

-When the post request hits this server
+When the post request hits this server, the server saves it and returns the name it generates for the file.
+The file is saved and served under /uploads.

 ## App initialized by @alexng353/typescript-generator